 The positive side to this is assessing and being aware of what you can do, and what you might not be comfortable with, or able to.
 This puts you on the forefront because you will not walk with your strength and depend less on your weaknesses.

 Look at the supply and demand; find out if people really do want your product.
-Apart from the size of the potential market, what is also important is to know if it is a short term demand or a permanent demand.
+Apart from the size of the potential market, which is also important is to know if it is a short-term demand or a permanent demand.

 Don’t do something just because everyone is doing it.
 First, your concept should be different.
 Only then can you attract more customers.

 Go through its pros and cons and check out its plausibility.
 Can you make a profit out of selling this concept?
-Will there be a demand of the concept forever?
-Because, short term demand won’t fill your bank account for very long!
+Will there be a demand for the concept forever?
+Because short term demand won’t fill your bank account for very long!